orochinem0/Esp32-oui-sniffer/README.md

 ## Target OUIs

-The project is configured to detect devices with the following OUIs:
+The project is currently configured to detect devices with the following dummy OUIs:
 - `00:11:22`
 - `11:22:33`
 - `44:55:66`